UM-ARM-Lab/gpu_profiling/README.md

 To compare the results of your machine with others, run `python compare_results.py`.

+We include the profiling results of a few of our older computers for reference.

 However, the comparison script isn't all-encompassing so if you want fine-grained control of plotting, you may desire to make your own script or notebook.